-Jersey City, NJ, September 10, 2009 — At no extra charge, enterprise IT managers can now deploy Comodo Disk Encryption with Comodo's Endpoint Security Manager, a centralized administration console for business networks.
+Jersey City, NJ, September 10, 2009 — At no extra charge, enterprise IT managers can now deploy Comodo Disk Encryption with Comodo's Advanced Endpoint Protection, a centralized administration console for business networks.

 12,000 laptops are lost or stolen in US airports every week, according to a study by the Ponemon Institute.
 Many of them belong to corporate travelers, whose IT professionals are left to worry that the lost information they contained might be misused.
 If the organization had deployed disk encryption, they might have spared themselves hours of agony and financial penalties.

 Root encryption, and whole- or partial-disk encryption settings allow IT managers to protect stored information.
-With Comodo Endpoint Security Manager, every computer in the company can now be encrypted and protected.
+With Comodo Advanced Endpoint Protection, every computer in the company can now be encrypted and protected.

 Encryption uses a mathematical algorithm to change computer files into gibberish that only the computer owner or administrator can change back into readable characters.
 Encryption can include the entire computer disk, or only parts of it.